e00ax/php-heater/README.md

 Start the service with `./HEATER_SYS_V start`.<br>

 ## To Do:
-- Implement proper hysteresis (not necessary in case).
+- Implement proper hysteresis (not necessary in my case).
 - Change from dht22 to pt1000 for more stability and accuracy.